needle-mirror/com.unity.xr.magicleap/Documentation~/com.unity.xr.magicleap.md

 ![alt text](images/mlspatialmapper_component.png "MLSpatialMapper Component")

-The spatial mapper generates [`Mesh`es](https://docs.unity3d.com/ScriptReference/Mesh.html) from data collected from the Magic Leap One's depth sensor.
+The spatial mapper generates [`Mesh`](https://docs.unity3d.com/ScriptReference/Mesh.html) objects from data collected from the Magic Leap One's depth sensor.
 Each mesh is a relatively small area of the environment.
 A separate [`GameObject`](https://docs.unity3d.com/ScriptReference/GameObject.html) is created for each generated mesh.

 |Field|Description|
 |-|-|